-Barack and Michelle Obama will be awarded the freedom of Dublin after councillors narrowly voted in favour of handing out the prestigious honour.
+Barack and Michelle Obama were awarded the freedom of Dublin in 2017 after councillors narrowly voted in favour of handing out the prestigious honour.

-The former president will be given the award in recognition of his “moderating and progressive” influence on the world stage, and the former first lady for her work in improving opportunities for women and campaigning on behalf of refugees.
+The former president was given the award in recognition of his “moderating and progressive” influence on the world stage, and the former first lady for her work in improving opportunities for women and campaigning on behalf of refugees.

 The Freedom of the City can be awarded to individuals who have contributed positively to the lives of those living in Dublin, to important visitors to the city, and people who have made significant changes on the world stage.